-Connecting Decision-Makers with Power of Google Earth Engine
+Connecting Decision-Makers with the Power of Google Earth Engine

 Environmental scientists and decision-makers often employ mapping and modeling to address a wide range of complex environmental challenges.
 Barriers practitioners face include long data processing times, lack of access to robust and up-to-date datasets, and complex programming languages and libraries.